Curriculum & Learning

 The English curriculum provides opportunities for children to develop the ability to listen with understanding and to appreciate the contributions of others to discussions, and to express themselves orally.
 Their speaking and listening skills, and their ability to write for a range of purposes, is developed throughout their primary education.

-The National Numeracy Strategy forms the basis of our scheme for mathematics.
+The Primary National Curriculum is the bedrock for our scheme for mathematics.

 The children learn mathematical facts, skills and concepts of number, shape, measures and data handling through investigations and problem solving.
 A great deal of emphasis is placed upon the need for understanding and enjoyment, and high achievement is encouraged.
 The school places considerable emphasis on the development of mental calculation.
 As the children progress through the school there will be a greater emphasis on written methodology.